dechamps/FlexASIO/BACKENDS.md

 settings.
 (Corollary: if the input and output devices are configured with different sample rates in Windows, WASAPI Shared won't work, period.)
 There is also no support for upmixing nor downmixing; the channel counts must match exactly.
 These limitations [are inherent to WASAPI itself][wasapisr].
+It is reasonable to assume that this mode will provide the best possible latency for a shared backend.

 In *exclusive* mode, WASAPI behaves completely differently and bypasses the entirety of the Windows audio pipeline, including mixing and APOs.
-As a result, PortAudio has a direct path to the audio hardware driver, which makes for an ideal setup for low latency operation.
+As a result, PortAudio has a direct path to the audio hardware driver, which makes for an ideal setup for low latency operation - latencies in the single-digit milliseconds have been observed.
 The lack of APOs in the signal path can also be helpful in applications where fidelity to the original signal is of the utmost importance, and in fact, this mode can be used for "bit-perfect" operation.
 However, since mixing is bypassed, other applications cannot use the